tongbao96/tongbao96.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-✍️ I am currently studying for a Ph.D. at Nanjing University of Science and Technology 🏢 [NJUST](https://www.njust.edu.cn/), a member of📖 [IR&TM group](https://chengzhizhang.github.io) , with a focus on information extraction(NER & IE);
+&emsp;&emsp;✍️ I am currently studying for a Ph.D. at Nanjing University of Science and Technology 🏢 [NJUST](https://www.njust.edu.cn/), a member of📖 [IR&TM group](https://chengzhizhang.github.io) , with a focus on information extraction(NER & IE);

 🧠 Now :
 &emsp;&emsp;